Barcelona needs late penalty to beat lowly Leganes 2-1 as pressure on Luis Enrique builds

 — beIN SPORTS USA (@beINSPORTSUSA) February 19, 2017

-Neymar would give his side a respite though, as he danced through the Leganes box in the 88th minute and earned a penalty — where Leganes had been denied one of similar credibility — when he was brought down by Martin Mantovani.
+Neymar would give his side a respite, though, as he danced through the Leganes box in the 88th minute and earned a penalty – where Leganes had been denied one of similar credibility – when he was brought down by Martin Mantovani.
 Messi converted the winner with a blasted shot, but he took no joy in it.
 He understood that all was not well.
 And El Zhar’s injury-time shot, which whistled just inches wide of the goal, drove home just how close the call had been.

 GOAAAAAL!
 Leo Messi is clinical from the spot and nothing could have stopped the ball #beINLaLiga #BarcelonaLeganes https://t.co/DVuFp8v82c